 5. Men's Brooks PureCadence 7, MSRP $120, Stability Shoe

 The natural running philosophy that worked for the Zealot ISO 3 for women also provides a solution for men seeking the best running shoes for knee problems in the form of the Brooks PureCadence 7.
 As part of the Brooks Pure Project, the PureCadence is the lightest shoe on the list (only 8.6 ounces in size 9), with a flexible sole that offers the lowest heel-toe drop, only 4 mm.
 The result is a shoe that is incredibly versatile, with an unusual combination of support and performance.

 4. Men's Nike Air Zoom Pegasus 35, MSRP $110, Neutral Shoe

 What do you want in a shoe?
 If you need shoes for patellar tendonitis, you want everything: cushioning, comfort, and a fast and responsive ride.
 If you still think back fondly on the first time you ran in the Nike Pegasus as a teenager, it might be time to go back to your roots—just as Nike has with recent Pegasus models to produce a shoe as outstanding as the shoes you remember.

-For many runners, the Hoka One One Clifton 3 has found the winning formula that yields the best running shoes for bad back and knees.
+For many runners, the Hoka One One Clifton 4 has found the winning formula that yields the best running shoes for bad back and knees.
 As with the women’s model, the high stack height offers maximal cushioning in an ultra lightweight format.
-That pays dividend not only for your back and knee but for plantar fasciiti, shin splints, and Achilles tendonitis.
+That pays dividend not only for your back and knee but for plantar fasciitis, shin splints, and Achilles tendonitis.
 Runners notice the smooth ride, the light yet cushioned feel, and the combination of support and comfort.
 All that adds up to reduced impact forces on runners’ feet—and on their knees as well.
-If you're looking for the newest version, the Hoka One One Clifton 4, you can check it out here.